realead/asmeter/README.md

 #### Floating point operations

 There is almost no difference between multiply and add - each operation costs ca. 1.05ns.
 There is also no difference for these operations between double and single precision.
+Also a combimation of mutliply and add didn't change the costs.

 However there is factor 50 difference between multiply and divide for double and almost factor 4 difference for single.